guizaa/RGBCombiner/README.md

 # RGBCombiner
 by guiza
-#------------
 # About
-RGBCombiner is a simple and efficient tool that Takes 3 one-channel images corresponding to red, green, and blue channels and combines them into one RGB image.
+RGBCombiner is a simple and efficient tool that takes 3 one-channel images corresponding to red, green, and blue channels and combines them into one RGB image.
 Very useful when combining filtered astronomical images into a color image.
 This script was created using the CImg library (https://cimg.eu)